jansmolders86/react-vanilla-parallax/README.md

 ## Run App
 1. open command Prompt/Terminal in working directory and run: __yarn install__
-2. after dependencies are installed run __yarn start__ and a browser window should pop up on page'http://localhost:3000'
+2. after dependencies are installed run __yarn start__ and a browser window should pop up on page 'http://localhost:3000'

-The goods are in the 'src' folder.
+**The 'goods' are in the 'src' folder.
 Check out App.js and Parallax.js/sass!
-Enjoy!
+Enjoy!**